List of East Bengal FC seasons: Durand Cup

-The Durand Cup is the oldest tournament in Asia.
-Before 1926, Indian clubs were not allowed to participate in the tournament.
+The Durand Cup is the oldest tournament in Asia and is still ongoing as a part of the primary Indian football calendar.
+Before 1926, the Indian clubs were not allowed to participate in the tournament.
 East Bengal participated in the tournament for the first time in 1926 and reached the third round, before losing to the eventual champions the Durham Light Infantry.
-The Indian clubs were again not allowed to participate until after Independence when the tournament was restarted in 1950.
-East Bengal won their first Durand title in 1951, defeating Rajasthan Club 2–1 in the final.
-The Red and Gold brigade have won the tournament 16 times, only behind arch-rivals Mohun Bagan who has won the tournament 17 times, for the most titles in the tournament's history.
+The Indian clubs were again not allowed to participate until after Independence of India, after when the tournament restarted again in 1950, organised by the Indian Armed Forces.

+East Bengal won their first Durand Cup title in 1951, defeating Rajasthan Club 2–1 in the final.
+The Red and Gold brigade have since then won the tournament 17 times, joint most alongside arch-rivals Mohun Bagan, for the most titles in the tournament's history.